Republican Left of Catalonia: Political principles and representation

-After the last Catalan parliamentary election in 2021, the Republican Left of Catalonia has 33 seats in the Parliament of Catalonia, making it the largest group by number of seats, tied with the PSC, and second in number of votes.
-It also has one seat in the Balearic Parliament.
+After the last Catalan parliamentary election in 2024, the Republican Left of Catalonia has 20 seats in the Parliament of Catalonia, making it the third largest in the chamber.
 Until 2010, it was one of the three coalition members of the tripartite left-wing Catalan Government, together with Socialists' Party of Catalonia (PSC) and Initiative for Catalonia Greens (ICV).
 The coalition was often uneasy due to tensions related to the new Statute of Autonomy of Catalonia.
-The snap election on 25 November 2012 saw ERC rise to a total of 21 seats in the Catalan Parliament.
-Out of Catalonia, it has thirteen seats (fifth largest group) in the Spanish Parliament, eleven seats in the Senate (third largest group) and two seats in the European Parliament.
+They governed Catalonia during the procés period alongside Junts, and held the presidency between 2021 and 2023.
+Out of Catalonia, it has seven seats in the Spanish Parliament, six seats in the Senate (where they sit together with the basque EH Bildu) and one seat in the European Parliament.